 The Dutch trade union copied the techniques of the famous Justice for Janitors campaign, that originally started out in Los Angeles.
 Ken Loach made his film Bread & Roses about it.
 And the urban sociologist Mike Davis wrote in his book Magical Realism on the miraculous transformation of the cleaners from pariah proletariat to peaceful guerilla army.
 The working method, simply called organizing combines a more traditional return to the workfloor, with modern registration and management techniques derived from the American election campaigns.

 In a series of strategic locations, organizers started to contact cleaners and build a broader social network, involving churches, neighborhood organisations, designers, activists and artists.
-Then, through a series of progressively escalating actions, pressure was put on companies and articles started appearing in the press.
-The timing of the escalation meant that once the negotiations started on a new labour agreement for cleaners, there was a lot of pressure on the employers to grant better wages.
+Then, through a series of progressively escalating actions, pressure was put on companies and reports started appearing in the press.
+The timing of the escalation meant that once the negotiations commenced on a new labour agreement for cleaners, there was a lot of pressure on the employers to grant better wages.
 The method, called organizing, represented a break with the dominant 1990s view of the trade union as simply a product in need of better marketing, what people call “the service model”.
-‘You are the trade union’, ‘we are all the trade union’, the cleaners are told, when they ask whether the customer service of the trade union cannot solve matters for them.
+“You are the trade union”, “we are all the trade union”, the cleaners were told, when they asked whether the customer service of the trade union cannot solve matters for them.

-It follows the logic of the dual perspective: the trade union questions itself as an institution and basically turns itself inside out, and it uses conflict and consensus at the same time.
-It combines short term tactics with a long-term strategy of increasing the organisational density of the cleaning sector
+It follows the logic of the dual perspective: the campaign positions itself at the same time both outside and inside the existing institutional framework of the trade union, and merges the logic of conflict and consensus.
+It combines short term tactics with a long-term strategy of increasing the organisational density of the cleaning sector.

 I think a similar duality is present in the political commitment of Matthijs de Bruijne.
 With one foot in the world of the arts, and with one foot outside of it.
 Both in conflict with the institutional logic of the art field, and at the same time very much in league with it.